- BA, Seton Hill University (Music Education), 1973

 Eileen Aveni-Sappington (née Aveni) is a practicing LCSW and LMSW with ACSW and BCD certification.
-Aveni-Sappington is currently licensed by the Virginia Department of Health Professions and the Michigan Department of Licensing and Regulatory Affairs.
-Aveni-Sappington has served as a chairperson on the Ritual Abuse and Mind Control special interest group division of the International Society for the Study of Trauma and Dissociation (ISSTD) and is currently a board member of Survivorship and The Daniel Coalition.
+Aveni-Sappington is currently licensed by the Virginia Department of Health Professions and the Michigan Department of Licensing and Regulatory Affairs (on probation as of December 2019).
+Aveni-Sappington has served as a chairperson of the Ritual Abuse and Mind Control special interest group division of the International Society for the Study of Trauma and Dissociation (ISSTD) and is currently a board member of Survivorship and The Daniel Coalition.

 In a bio provided for Aveni-Sappington’s ISSTD webinar on the Migration Model, she claims to have been working with victims of ritual abuse and mind control for 30 years and to have assisted in writing legislation for the state of Michigan.
 Aveni-Sappington also spent time in Kuala Lumpar, Malaysia, where she claimed many of the sex trafficking survivors she worked with showed “significant dissociative symptoms.”